section-engineering-education/engineering-education/content/articles/building-data-driven-application-in-react/index.md

 ### Some Examples of data-driven react github projects you can folk and practice

-- [Relay-starter-example](https://github.com/1-creator/relay-starter-example) fully documented .(If you are a beginner you can begin practicing using this project due to its simplicity.It will help you get started with Relay framework.The project contains less boilerplate making the code easier to uderstand)
+- [Relay-starter-example](https://github.com/1-creator/relay-starter-example) fully documented(If you are a beginner you can begin practicing using this project due to its simplicity.It will help you get started with Relay framework.The project contains less boilerplate making the code easier to uderstand)
 - [React-data-menu](https://github.com/dkozar/react-data-menu)
 - [Data-driven-carousel](https://github.com/JasonShin/React-Carousel-Data-Driven)
 - [data-driven-motion](https://github.com/tkh44/data-driven-motion)